marcindampc/face-search-app/README.md

 # FACE SEARCH APP
+* build with React
+* llogin/register option
 * App will use API to recognize faces on photos provided by user.
+(Clarifai)
+* server made with node.js + express.js
+* relational database: PostgreSQL, connected with Knex

 ----